git-town/git-town/README.md

 * provides single git commands to create, sync, and merge feature branches the right way
 * keeps branches in sync with each other to minimize merge conflicts
-* configurable, extendable, and integrates seamlessly with the normal Git command line interface
+* configurable, extensible, and integrates seamlessly with the normal Git command line interface